oferwald/transposh/readme.txt

 == Release notes ==

+* 2009/03/24 - 0.1.1
+ * Fixed compatability issues with other scripts (thanks [Eike](http://spotterblog.de/))
+ * Fixed minor issues with encoding some strings
+ * Verify UTF charset and collation upon database creation
+ * Some CSS improvments
 * 2009/03/22 - 0.1.0
  * Enabled automatic translation for site readers
  * Added many languages to the default list